jsiegenthaler/sendmailx/README.md

 The more complex the dateFormatString, the more secure the TOTP.

-You must include at least one s and one m symbol in the dateFormatString.

 The seed for the TOTP is used together with the PIN code to produce a one-time passcode, vhich is valid for the defined validityPeriod  (in config.json, in seconds).

 ### PIN code